fckoch/CryptoFolio/README.md

 Consists of 4 controllers with CRUD operations for User, Wallet, Coin and Networth models.
 Built with Entity Framework and SQL server.

 # WorkerService
-The worker service is constantly updating the user's networth and the coin prices trought calls on public APIs.
+The worker service is constantly updating the user's networth and the coin prices trought calls on nomic's public API.

 # WebApp
 The WebApp contains 5 pages: